-Complete two NFA online self-study courses on community risk reduction.
+Complete two National Fire Academy (NFA) online self-study courses on community risk reduction.
 These courses are asynchronous (go at your own pace) and take about four hours each to complete.
 The courses provide foundational information you will need during the youth firesetting course and should be taken in this order:

-- Q0841: "Introduction to Strategic Community Risk Reduction" (ISCRR): Introduction to Strategic Community Risk Reduction (fema.gov). - Q0843: "Introduction to Community Risk Assessments" (ICRA): Introduction to Community Risk Assessment (fema.gov).
+- NFA Q0841 "Introduction to Strategic Community Risk Reduction" (ISCRR): Introduction to Strategic Community Risk Reduction (fema.gov). - NFA Q0843 "Introduction to Community Risk Assessment" (ICRA): Introduction to Community Risk Assessment (fema.gov).

 Please print your completion certificates and add them to your pre-course portfolio as proof of completion.
-Your portfolio should be a three-ring notebook or another type of folder.
+Your portfolio should be a three-ring notebook or other type of folder.
 Instructors will be reviewing your portfolio on the first day of class.

-Take the course "Introduction to Youth Firesetting Prevention and Intervention" from Resource One at International Fire Service Training Association (IFSTA).
+Take the International Fire Service Training Association (IFSTA) self-student e-learning course "Introduction to Youth Firesetting Prevention and Intervention" (IYFPI).